ForgeRock/tntp-ping-authorize/docs/pingoneauthorize/README.md

 `Deny`

-Satisfied the active policy's deny condition and did not authorized the user.
+Satisfied the active policy's deny condition and did not authorize the user.

 `Indeterminate`